alanrial/Radionuclide-Release-Analysis/README.md

 # Radionuclide Release Analysis:

-The following Data Analysis was performed by Alan Rial (https://www.linkedin.com/in/alan-rial/) for Nuclear Transparency Project, and was finalized on 10/24/2022.
+The following Data Analysis was performed by **Alan Rial** (https://www.linkedin.com/in/alan-rial/) for **Nuclear Transparency Project**, and was finalized on 10/24/2022.
 The main objective of this exercise is to analyze the quality of open-access radionuclide release datasets, by identifying patterns, trends, unusual values, and missing data to inform regulatory legal submissions related to nuclear transparency and data disclosure for the Canadian Nuclear Safety Commission (CNSC).

 ## 4 Categories of facilities to analyze: